 Research and development expenses increased by \$2.0 million, from \$11.9 million for the year ended December 31, 2014, to \$13.9 million for the year ended December 31, 2015.
-This increase was primarily attributable to a \$1.7 million increase in contracted third-party research and development spending on KP511 and KP415, which was offset by a decrease of \$1.7 million in contracted third-party research and development spending on KP201/APAP, as well as a \$1.3 million increase in salaries and personnel-related costs due to increased headcount, a \$0.2 million increase in miscellaneous research and development costs related to overhead and a \$0.5 million increase in stock-based compensation expense related to the vesting of stock awards during the year ended December 31, 2015.
+This increase was primarily attributable to a \$1.7 million increase in contracted third-party research and development spending on KP511 and KP415, which was offset by a decrease of \$1.7 million in contracted third-party research and development spending on Apadaz, as well as a \$1.3 million increase in personnel-related costs due to increased headcount, a \$0.5 million increase in stock-based compensation expense related to the vesting of stock awards during the year ended December 31, 2015, and a \$0.2 million increase in miscellaneous research and development costs related to overhead.